-ATHENS, GREECE, November 18, 2011 – Diana Shipping Inc. (NYSE: DSX), a global shipping company specializing in the ownership and operation of dry bulk vessels, announced today that the Company’s Annual Meeting of Shareholders was duly held on November 16, 2011, in Amsterdam, The Netherlands pursuant to a Notice of Annual Meeting of Shareholders dated October 7, 2011.
+ATHENS, GREECE, August 2, 2012 – Diana Shipping Inc. (NYSE: DSX), a global shipping company specializing in the ownership and operation of dry bulk vessels, announced today that the Company’s Annual Meeting of Shareholders was duly held on July 31, 2012, in Geneva, Switzerland pursuant to a Notice of Annual Meeting of Shareholders dated June 18, 2012.
 Broadridge Financial Solutions, Inc. acted as inspector of the Meeting.

-(1) The re-election of Mr. Boris Nachamkin and Mr. Apostolos Kontoyannis as Class III Directors of the Company, to serve until the 2014 Annual Meeting of Shareholders; and
+(1) The re-election of Simeon P. Palios, Anastasios C. Margaronis and Ioannis G. Zafirakis as Class I Directors of the Company, to serve until the 2015 Annual Meeting of Shareholders; and

 About the Company

 Diana Shipping Inc. is a leading global provider of shipping transportation services through the ownership and operation of dry bulk vessels.
 The Company’s vessels are employed primarily on medium to long-term time charters and transport a range of dry bulk cargoes, including such commodities as iron ore, coal, grain and other materials along worldwide shipping routes.

 Matters discussed in this press release may constitute forward-looking statements.
 The Private Securities Litigation Reform Act of 1995 provides safe harbor protections for forward-looking statements in order to encourage companies to provide prospective information about their business.
 Forward-looking statements include statements concerning plans, objectives, goals, strategies, future events or performance, and underlying assumptions and other statements, which are other than statements of historical facts.